darkbaby123/js-async-workflow/README.md

 - A node.js version which support Promise and Generator natively (v5 is OK).
 - `npm install` the dependencies.

-## How to see the example
+## How to run the example

 There're 5 examples.
 The name follows `example-<type>`.
 Just open and check them, they're very simple.

 To run the example, just use `node example-<type>`.

 Async Function example is different because it requires `babel-node` command line.
 To reduce some typing I write an NPM script in `package.json`.
 You can run `npm run ex-async`.